 \section{Results}

-The results derived above can be summarized by a series of transport equations of the physical frequency $\freq$, effective index $\neff$, phase $\psi$, and transverse Jones vector $\t\jones{^i}$ along the direction of light propagation:
+The results derived above can be summarized as a series of transport equations of the physical frequency $\freq$, effective index $\neff$, phase $\psi$, and transverse Jones vector $\t\jones{^i}$ along the direction of light propagation:

-where the upper and lower signs apply to light propagating in parallel or antiparallel to the orientation of the fiber’s baseline $\gamma$, respectively.
-In these equations, $\DD$ denotes the covariant derivative along the direction of light propagation, i.e., $\DD = \pm \t\utangent{^i} \t\del{_i}$, where $\t\utangent{^i}$ denotes the unit tangent of $\gamma$.
-The scalar $\curvature$ denotes the spatial curvature of the baseline whose unit principal normal is given by $\t\unormal{^i} = \t\epsilon{^i_j_k} \t\utangent{^j} \t\ubinormal{^k}$ where $\t\ubinormal{^i}$ denotes the curve’s unit binormal.
+where the upper and lower signs apply to light propagating in parallel or antiparallel to the orientation of the fiber’s baseline $\baseline$, respectively.
+In these equations, $\DD$ denotes the covariant derivative along the direction of light propagation, i.e., $\DD = \pm \t\utangent{^i} \t\del{_i}$, where $\t\utangent{^i}$ denotes the unit tangent of $\baseline$.
+The quantities $\curvature$ and $\t\ubinormal{^i}$ denote, respectively, the associated curvature and unit binormal.
 Apart from the spatial geometry of the fiber, these equations also depend on the space-time geometry through the lapse $\lapse$ and the shift $\t\shift{_i}$ (both evaluated on the baseline).
 The effective index $\neff$ depends on the frequency $\freq$ (as defined relative to the fiber’s rest frame) according to a dispersion relation that takes the same form as for straight fibers in flat space-time (see Ref.~\cite[Sect.~3.1]{2005Liu} for details).
-The term $\delta \beta$ in \ref{eq:summary:transport phase} constitutes a perturbation to the propagation parameter and is given explicitly in \cref{eq:perturbation beta}.
-The first term in \cref{eq:summary:transport polarization} accounts for difference between parallel transport and Fermi–Walker transport, see \cref{eq:Fermi Walker}.
+The term $\delta \beta$ in \cref{eq:summary:transport phase} constitutes a perturbation to the propagation parameter and is given explicitly in \cref{eq:perturbation beta}.
+The first term in \cref{eq:summary:transport polarization} accounts for the difference between parallel transport and Fermi–Walker transport, see \cref{eq:Fermi Walker}.
 The second term in \cref{eq:summary:transport polarization} describes a rotation of the electromagnetic polarization about the vector

 with a rotation rate that depends on the dimensionless coupling constant $\varpi$.
-Finally, the last term in \cref{eq:summary:transport polarization} describes additional polarization dynamics that are described by the Hermitian, transverse, and traceless tensor given in \cref{eq:Spin Hall tensor}.
+Finally, the last term in \cref{eq:summary:transport polarization} gives rise to additional polarization dynamics that are described by the Hermitian, transverse, and traceless tensor given in \cref{eq:Spin Hall tensor}.